California Ballot Measures 2018

 Some ballot measures will invite you to weigh in on the most consequential and controversial issues of the day.
 The death penalty, marriage equality, marijuana legalizations, and basic questions of who should pay for the price of government have all been decided by voters in past elections.
 This November, affordable housing funding, the price of gas, and rent control will all be on the ballot.

 And then sometimes the issues at hand are a little more…esoteric.
 How should paramedics spend their break time?
 Should state lawmakers be given the opportunity to nix daylight saving time?
-How much profit should dialysis clinics be able to rake in?
+How much profit should dialysis clinics be able to make?
 What even is a dialysis clinic and why are you being asked to weigh in on its bottom line?

 Find the answers to these question, and any others you might have about this year’s handful of ballot propositions, by checking out our pages on each proposition.
-Or you can find capsule summaries below:
+Or you can find capsule summaries below.

 Meet the November 2018 Propositions